On the

 experiences accessing mental health service.
 Ms. Billie Cooper, a

-trans-health advocate, a trans-peer educator, who volunteers at The
+trans-peer educator, who volunteers at The

 Transgender, Gender Variant and Intersex Justice Project (TGIJP);